obitech21/Password-Strength-Checker-with-Python/README.md

 If a user enters a strong password that meets all the requirements, the code will say "Password is good to go."

 ![3](https://github.com/obi298/Password-Strength-Checker-with-Python/assets/90945162/093ccda2-e638-4ef8-8c66-1b37eb9783b4)

+# Comclusion:

+This was a fun project and I learned more about using strings and adding encryption in Python.
+Organizations should advise employees to use strong passwords that contain a mix of letters, numbers and special characters.
+This is to ensure that confidential information is protected and to reduce the likelihood of a security breach.